 'The demographic and socio-economic profile of the Borough is characterised by an ageing population.
-This presents future challenges for housing, health, employmentAandAsocialAsupport.'A
+This presents future challenges for housing, health, employment and social support.'

 - This is reinforced by the findings of the 2011 and 2021 census.
-The population in Surrey Heath is growing, albeit at a slower rate than the country and region generally, and the Borough has an ageing population, with a '34%Ancrease inAtesidentsAagedAO-74Ayears'A (para 1.35).
-This is a considerable growth in the proportion of elderly residents in the Borough which needs to be pro-actively addressed through the Local Plan. - During the plan period, the population within the Borough is expected to age further: with a forecast '45.6% increase inAresidentsAagedAbetweenA75 andA84, andAaA77.1%A increase in residents aged 85 or over.
-This is compared to a 6% increase in residents agedAunder 65%'Apara 1.35).
+The population in Surrey Heath is growing, albeit at a slower rate than the country and region generally, and the Borough has an ageing population, with a '34% increase in residents aged 70-74 years' (para 1.35).
+This is a considerable growth in the proportion of elderly residents in the Borough which needs to be pro-actively addressed through the Local Plan. - 2.3 During the plan period, the population within the Borough is expected to age further: with a forecast '45.6% increase in residents aged between 75 and 84, and a 77.1% increase in residents aged 85 or over.
+This is compared to a 6% increase in residents aged under 65%' (para 1.35).
 This is a critical situation. - 2.4 Paras 1.36 1.46 of the Reg 19 Local Plan summarise that the area is an expensive place to live, with house prices above the national average, relatively low levels of deprivation and poverty compared to the national average, good education and health facilities and outcomes, a broad range of formal and informal open spaces and playing pitches, and a strong economic base. - 2.5 In summarising the key relevant demographic and contextual challenges to be addressed by the emerging Local Plan, the Reg 19 LP at paragraph 1.59, confirms the following:

-'Providing An Arange Aof housing Awhich helps Ameet Athe needs Aof all Aof the Borough's A residents needs to be addressed through the provision of an appropriate mix of housing.
+'Providing a range of housing which helps meet the needs of all of the Borough's residents needs to be addressed through the provision of an appropriate mix of housing.
 In particular, the Borough has high house prices and there is a need to ensure the availability of affordable housing, as well as meeting the needs of an aging population'.
-APegasus emphasis added]
+[Pegasus emphasis added]